BendingSpoons/tempura-swift/README.md

 In case you have to wait for asynchronous operations before rendering the UI and take the screenshot, you can leverage the `isViewReady(view:identifier:)` method.
-For instance, here we wait until an hypotetical view that shows an image from a remote URL is ready.
+For instance, here we wait until an hypothetical view that shows an image from a remote URL is ready.
 When the image is shown (that is, the state is `loaded`, then the snapshot is taken)
 ```swift
 import TempuraTesting